BACK PROGRAM

 Exercise and physiotherapy for back pain

-• Physiotherapy and afterwards Movement training to prevent new back pain
+to prevent new back pain

 Passive approaches to treating back pain:

-• Manual therapy (special hand grip techniques)
+- Manual therapy (special hand-grip techniques)

-• Massages (e.g. to relieve tension)
+- Massages (e.g. to relieve tension)

-• Packs (e.g. mud pack)
+- Packs (e.g. mud pack)